Being a leader isn’t just about leading the charge towards success, but being able to grow and nurture those around you on that journey.

-Right people in the right seats is an old cliché but it is going to fast track success for the business if the right people are doing what they are good at and enjoy.
+Right people in the right seats is an old cliché but it is going to fast-track success for the business if the right people are doing what they are good at and enjoy.
 As a leader, it is essential that you don’t silo people into such fixed roles.
-There is often hidden talent in all teams that is waiting to be found.
-A leaders role is to constantly be looking for ways to develop all aspects of the team and their talents that sit beyond their cv.
+There is often hidden talent in all teams that are waiting to be found.
+A leader’s role is to constantly be looking for ways to develop all aspects of the team and the talents that sit beyond their cv.

 6. Time Management

-It’s not just about being where you said you would, but understanding the value of time on stress, budgets and profit.
-Businesses that are run well reduce stress, create an environment of strong and clear expectation and they move quickly towards success.
+It’s not just about being where you said you would, but understanding the value of time on stress, budgets, and profit.
+Businesses that are run well reduce stress, create an environment of strong and clear expectations, and move quickly towards success.

 Great leaders are committed to their business, their employees, and their customers.
 A humanistic leader will think beyond the numbers, work with the right people and not give up when the going gets tough.
 This shows your team that they can rely on you and your vision.